 One exciting part of my work is helping adults improve their money habits.
 It’s easy to look back on the past with regret.
 Sometimes we focus on missed opportunities.
 However, with a longer life span and more people enjoying better health, there is always time to change the story with money.
 So many of us deal with feelings of shame and fear around financial topics.
 A large number of people deal with these feelings their entire life.
 Thankfully, there is always time to confront our old beliefs and challenge them.
 Financial literacy is just like a muscle.
 The more you exercise and use it, the stronger it becomes.

 I hope we continue to see articles that focus on financial literacy.
 It will help not only start the conversation, but also bring awareness to the issue.
 No one should feel ashamed or embarrassed about a lack of financial literacy.
 It’s like learning a foreign language for many people.
 If you haven’t been exposed to it, it’s hard to become fluent!
 Only through meaningful dialogue and education can we change the story.

 My mission with Build Financial Muscle is to create a supportive community.
 I think it’s so important for all of us to have meaningful conversations about money.
-The Financial Muscle Academy provides instruction, support, and encouragement for everyone who wants to change their relationship with money.
-Check it out and join the movement!
 Let’s make financial literacy a priority and help encourage others along the way.